‘Live all you can; it’s a mistake not to.’ – The Typewriter’s Tale

 I received an ARC of this novel from the publisher, Freight Books, and Netgalley in exchange for an honest review.

-The summary of this novel made it sound a lot more exciting than it was.
+The summary of The Typewriter’s Tale made it sound a lot more exciting than it was.
 Pretty much nothing happened throughout the novel, even though it had the potential to be interesting, with Frieda’s psychic connection through the typewriter and Fullerton’s desire to steal back his own letters to Mr. James.
 Both of these story lines were never really explained or resolved, and that really bugged me.
 I also didn’t see the appeal of Mr. Fullerton – there was no romance written in at all, just an attraction that once again was never explained.